carlosx77/Assesment/README.md

 Assesment

-To execute this application you need to install apache-maven-3.9.1
+To execute this application you need to install<br />
+apache-maven-3.9.1
 Openjdk-11.0.2
 Once installed make sure your environment variables are pointing to bin directories of these to applications and that you are using the correct versions.